- Shop Online

 Not on Display

 “The eyes of the Armenian speak before the lips move and long after they cease to,” Arshile Gorky once wrote.
 These words aptly describe this heroic portrait of the artist’s mother, Shushan der Marderosian.
 Although of noble lineage, Shushan and her family were peasants who faced poverty and Turkish persecution and massacre; in 1919 she died from starvation.
 The following year, Gorky and one of his sisters immigrated to the United States.
 This tender, haunting image is based on a photograph of the artist with his mother taken in 1912.
 Clad in simple country clothes, Shushan is a gaunt, distant figure with remarkable and piercing eyes.
-Gorky depicted his mother with careful, classical simplicity, transforming her dark beauty into the perfect features of an Eastern European church icon.
-The same photograph served as the inspiration for two canvases entitled The Artist and His Mother (Whitney Museum of American Art, New York; and National Gallery of Art, Washington, D.C.), as well as numerous notebook sketches and other drawings, of which this is the most finished.
+Gorky depicted his mother with careful, classical simplicity, transforming her dark beauty into the perfect features of an Orthodox church icon.
+The same photograph served as the inspiration for two canvases entitled The Artist and His Mother (1926–c.
+1936; Whitney Museum of American Art, New York; c.
+1926–c.
+1942; National Gallery of Art, Washington, DC), as well as numerous notebook sketches and other drawings, of which this is the most finished.
 From this early representational mode, Gorky’s art underwent a complex evolution that led, in the 1940s, to his dynamic, biomorphic abstractions.
 Tragically, the artist did not escape hardship.
 After a series of personal disasters in the 1940s, Gorky took his own life.

 Chicago, Arts Club, "Drawings 1916/1966," February 28-March 11, 1966, n.p., cat.
 35 (ill.).

 Philadelphia, Pa., Peale Galleries of the Pennsylvania Academy of the Fine Arts, "Paintings and Drawings by Arshile Gorky," November 9-December 10, 1967, cat.
 9.